Knowledge-Level Consistency Reinforcement Learning: Dual-Fact Alignment for Long-Form Factuality: Additional Experiments

 \textbf{Entropy Loss.} The entropy loss decreases rapidly in the early stages of training and then stabilizes.
 This trend indicates that the model quickly sharpens its policy by reducing the randomness of its choices to obtain higher rewards.
 The subsequent stabilization suggests that the model reaches a relatively stable optimization plateau, achieving a good balance between exploration and exploitation.

-\textbf{Response Length and CoT Length.} The total Response Length starts at around 100 tokens, gradually increases as training progresses, and eventually stabilizes around 700 tokens.
-This change directly correlates with the rise in the Fact Recall reward, as the model naturally generates longer responses to cover more factual points.
-Its eventual stabilization indicates effective constraint by the Length Penalty.
+\textbf{Response Length.} The total Response Length starts at around 100 tokens, gradually increases as training progresses, and eventually stabilizes around 700 tokens.
+The increase in answer length is primarily driven by the recall reward, which directly incentivizes the model to cover more facts from the checklist within the <answer></answer> section.
+Concurrently, our designed length penalty effectively prevents answers from growing indefinitely, ensuring the conciseness and information density of the generated content.